Ultradian Rhythms: Work in 90-Minute Cycles for Peak Performance

 The most useful approach is to track your own pattern rather than applying the average rigidly.
 Keep a brief log of when your focus feels sharp vs. sluggish over a week.
 The pattern should become visible.

 Once you know your rhythm, structure your day around it rather than against it.
-The goal is not more hours — it is more high-quality cycles.
+The goal is not more hours.
+It is more high-quality cycles.

 Use the Focus Timer to run 90-minute sessions and track your cycle performance over time.